$19.45/hr

 Driver's License

-Tile setters, also known as tile installers, lay tile in homes and buildings, including the floors in bathrooms and kitchens.
+Tile setters/layers set tile in buildings, including the floors in bathrooms and kitchens.
 Laying tile requires applying adhesive to sub flooring, walls and other surfaces, as well as cutting the tile to fit the designated area.
 Protective gear for eyes and knees may be necessary to prevent injuries from airborne particles and hours spent kneeling on the job.
-Tile setters should have customer service and time management skills as well as experience with computer-aided design, cost estimating and project management software.

 Enroll in a Tile apprenticeship program through BAC Local 1, here.